rubocode/iTask/guidance/faith.md

 ## Keep the Faith

 > Sometimes life hits you in the head with a brick.
-Don’t lose faith.
+Don’t lose faith!
 > **Steve Jobs**

 When you follow your heart with an open mind, you will learn along the way.
 You may even find out that you were on a wild goose chase.
 But you needed to learn the lesson first hand so that you become wiser for it.